An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

-Step 6 (and this is my favorite step): Using a sewing needle and thread, attaching a button to the center of your flower.
-You can either use the same button on all your flowers, or choose different buttons to add more color to your flower bouquet.
-Consider layering a smaller flower on top of a larger one to create different color combinations and to add textural interest.
+Step 6 (and this is my favorite step): Using a sewing needle and thread, attach a button to the center of your flower.
+You can either use the same button on all your flowers or choose different buttons to add more color to your flower bouquet.
+Consider layering a smaller flower on top of a larger one to create different color combinations and add textural interest.

 Although my bag's slogan was relatively square, I placed my flowers in an organic arrangement as opposed to just following the outline of my logo.

 3. Once you have an arrangement that you like, start getting ready to attach your flowers.
 First, I took a photo with my digital camera so I would have something to reference when putting my flowers on my bag.
 Then I took a chalk pencil (but you can use any type of marker—it won't show when your flowers are attached), and lifting each flower separately, I drew an "X" to mark the center of my flowers on my bag.

 I didn't mark the placement of every flower, but I indicated where each flower was along the top of my bag and then marked where each of the larger flowers needed to be placed.
 I knew that I could just fill in with the smaller flowers (or buttons) in my grouping once the larger pieces were in place.